All Holiday Patterns Free Patterns Crochet

 How-To: Make a Simple Pumpkin – Knit & Crochet Pattern and Tutorial

 This simple crochet pumpkin pattern is the universal base I use for the entire Lil Monsters Pumpkin Patch series — and the foundation for any costumed pumpkin you want to make.
-The trick?
-It starts as a simple flat rectangle that transforms into a plump round pumpkin with a few simple finishing steps. 🎃
+The trick to this simple crochet pumpkin pattern?
+It starts as a flat rectangle that transforms into a plump round pumpkin with a few simple finishing steps. 🎃

 Written for both knit and crochet — pick your craft.
 Once you’ve made one, every Lil Monster costume comes together easily because they all start from this same base.
 Beginner-friendly, works up in a single afternoon, and the technique is endlessly adaptable.